-To model distractor tasks, each distractor period is given its own representation of the context and feature layers.
-When distractor tasks are presented, they cause context to drift just like a study item, albeit at a different rate (see Appendix A for details).
+Lag-Conditional Response Probability (Lag-CRP) Curves for Intentional Versus Incidental Encoding tasks are presented, they cause context to drift just like a study item, albeit at a different rate (see Appendix A for details).
 The result is that the context evoked by the previously-studied items fades more than it would without the distractor.